Ellen Perez: 2017–2018: First WTA Tour match win

-2019–2021: Three WTA titles, Olympics debut and quarterfinals in doubles
+2019–2021: Three career titles, Olympics debut and quarterfinals in doubles

 Perez commenced 2021 retiring in the first round of the Grampians Trophy.
 She made the second round of qualifying in both Australian Open and Adelaide International.
 In March, she won the Abierto Zapopan in doubles with Astra Sharma, it was her second WTA Tour title.

 In May, Perez reached the third and final round of the French Open qualifying.
 In June, she qualified for Wimbledon but lost in the first round to fellow qualifier Clara Burel.

 In July, Perez partnered Samantha Stosur in women's doubles at the 2020 Olympic Games, where they reached the quarterfinals.
 In the same month, Perez entered the final of an ITF event in Lisbon, Portugal.
 In October, she reached another ITF final in Portugal.
 She won her third title at the 2021 Tenerife Ladies Open with Ulrikke Eikeri.
 Perez ended 2021 with a singles rank of 196 and a doubles rank of 42.

-2022: Wimbledon QF, two WTA 1000 finals & top 30 debut in doubles
+2022: US Open semifinal, Wimbledon quarterfinal, two WTA 1000 finals & top 30

 Perez lost in the first round of the Australian Open qualifying.

-She reached the quarterfinals at Wimbledon, and back-to-back WTA 1000 finals at the Canadian Open and the Cincinnati Open with Nicole Melichar.
+She reached the quarterfinals at Wimbledon, having never won a match before at this major, and back-to-back WTA 1000 finals at the Canadian Open and the Cincinnati Open with Nicole Melichar.

+Perez also reached the US Open semifinals for the first time, having never get past the third round at this major, where she and Melichar lost to third seeded Czech duo of Krejcikova and Siniakova.